 “Water can help you lose weight and keep it off.
 It temporarily increases your metabolism and helps fill you up before meals.”

--Helen West, Registered Dietitian.
+-Helen West, Registered Dietitian

 May Increase Energy Levels

-One of the key components of weight loss is working out.
 Exercise increases energy expenditure which will promote a calorie deficit.

 Staying hydrated reduces the risk of things that hinder or eliminate the ability to work out, like increased fatigue, decreased motivation, muscle cramps, and inability to regulate body temperature [12].